riboflavin/website-1/docs/realm/config/markdown.md

 - frontMatterKeysToResolve
 - [string]
-- A list where each entry is a front matter key to resolve at build time.
+- An array where each entry is a front matter key to resolve at build time.
   By default, values for `image` and `links` are resolved.

 ---

 - partialsFolders
 - [string]
-- A list of directory paths to folders used for storing partials.
+- An array of directory paths to folders used for storing partials.
   The `_partials` folder works by default, but all other folders must be listed in `partialsFolder` in order to work with partials.

 ---